demirantay/notebook/compsci/cyber-security/cryptography/salted-password-hashing.md

 ## The `WRONG` Way: Short Salt & Salt Reuse

+- The most common salt implementation errors are reusing the same salt in multiple hashes, or using a salt that is too short.

+- `Salt Reuse` --

+- `Short Salt` --

 ## The `WRONG` Way: Double Hashing & Wacky Hash Functions

 ## Hash Collisions